Skip to main content

 Bill Hamblet

-A retired Navy captain with nearly 30 years of service as an intelligence officer, Bill graduated from the U.S. Naval Academy with a major in political science in 1987.
-He earned a Master's Degree in national resource strategy from the Eisenhower School at the National Defense University in 2013.
-He served as the intelligence officer with an FA-18 squadron, a Navy SEAL Team, a Carrier Air Wing, and a Carrier Strike Group.
-His shore tours included the Office of Naval Intelligence, the Joint Staff (J-2) in the Pentagon from 1999–2002, Naval Attache to Russia from 2004-2006, head of the China Division at the Joint Intelligence Operations Center in the Pacific, and deputy division chief for Middle East strategy at the National Counterterrorism Center from 2013–2016.
+Bill served as the intelligence officer with an FA-18 squadron, a Navy SEAL Team, a carrier air wing, and a carrier strike group.
+His shore tours included the Office of Naval Intelligence, the Joint Staff (J-2) in the Pentagon from 1999–2002, naval attache to Russia from 2004-2006, head of the China Division at the Joint Intelligence Operations Center in the Pacific, and deputy division chief for Middle East strategy at the National Counterterrorism Center from 2013–2016.
 Bill was in the Pentagon on 9/11/2001 and helped lead the initial intelligence response team in the immediate aftermath of the terrorist attacks.

-Bill started writing for Proceedings as a lieutenant on active duty.
-He served on the Naval Institute Board of Control and Editorial Board from 1993–1997.
-He continued to write throughout his career.
+Bill started writing for Proceedings as a lieutenant.
+He served on the Naval Institute Board of Control and Editorial Board from 1993–1997 and continued to write throughout his career.

 More Stories From This Author View Biography